IngmarBitter/defenders/md/Christ/Christ.Slides.2.IncarnationTwoNaturesOnePerson.md

 <p style="font-family: 'Gabriola', serif;">"For indeed He does not give aid to angels, but He does give aid to the seed of Abraham.
 Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people."</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Hebrews 2:16–17 (NKJV)</em></p>

-* Gregory of Nyssa's principle: what Christ did not assume, he did not redeem
+* Gregory of Nazianzus' principle: what Christ did not assume, He did not redeem
 * If Apollinarianism is true and Christ lacks a human mind, the human mind cannot be saved
 * Hebrews insists Christ was made like us "in all things" — a complete human nature is necessary for salvation